 Another common use of Samba is to configure it to share printers installed, either locally or over the network, on an Ubuntu server.
-Similar to File Server this section will configure Samba to allow any client on the local network to use the installed printers without prompting for a username and password.
+Similar to File Server, this section will configure Samba to allow any client on the local network to use the installed printers without prompting for a username and password.

-For a more secure configuration see Securing File and Print Server.
+For a more secure configuration see Share Access Control.

 Before installing and configuring Samba it is best to already have a working CUPS installation.
-See ??? for details.
+See CUPS for details.
 To install the samba package, from a terminal enter:

-'''

-sudo apt install samba
+\$ sudo apt install samba

-'''

 After installing samba edit /etc/samba/smb.conf.
-Change the workgroup attribute to what is appropriate for your network, and change security to user:
+Change the workgroup attribute to what is appropriate for your network: